tindyc/tindycportfolio/README.md

 In order to resolve this issue, the `font-size` and `height` property values were added in a media query.

 ### Improvement
-In the future, I would like to improve the performance of the site for devices, all the images need to be optimize for devices using  media queries for image swapping to a lower resolution image for devices.
+In the future, I would like to improve the performance of the site for devices, all the images need to be optimized for devices using  media queries for image swapping to a lower resolution image for devices.
 In addition, I would like to implement a "Skills" section to showcase my capabilities with progress bars/circles with added animation on hover on the portfolio section.

 ## Deployment